 Still, it doesn't overly warp the content.
 There is very minor curving in the centre, but unless you're looking very closely you probably wouldn't notice it.
 Especially not when immersed in your favourite series or game title.

 Another minor problem is because the screen is quite a long aspect ratio, it'll sometimes crop the content.
 With video apps, it's not much of a problem because it just puts black pillar boxes on either side of the video to keep it to its original aspect ratio.
 However, vertical games will sometimes expand to fill the screen and then end up cutting some of the graphics or on-screen buttons off at the side.
-Other times, the title will just have a black bar at the top of the screen and keep itself the correct ratio.
+Other times, the title will just have a black bar at the top of the screen and keep itself in the correct ratio.
 It's not consistent.

 Battery and performance